davidkonrad/suneditor-emojis/README.md

 The plugin comes with several useful features

-- Test for local browser support, also trims out fallbacks; by that the browsers entire range is used without showing "odd" emojis
+- Tests for local browser support, also trims out fallbacks; by that the browsers entire range is used without showing "odd" emojis

 - A built-in cache speeds up loading and rendering